Welcome to the Town of Northport, Maine

 MESSAGE REGARDING TOWN RIGHT OF WAYS:

-As work continues around Town, and roadside mowing is planned for this summer, I thought it wise to remind residents about the Town's right of way on all Town roads.
+A reminder to residents about the Town's right of way on all Town roads.
 (This does not include Village roads or private roads.)

 Depending on the width of the road, measured by number of rods, the Town owns from the center to beyond on both sides of the road.
 Example: a 3-rod road is 49.5 feet wide.
 The Town owns from the center to 24.75 feet on both sides.
 If you have plantings, walls, gardens, grasses, lawn ornaments, etc., in the Town right of way, it is subject to removal when work is done in that area.
 It will not be replaced.